 Ways to apply for Canada Permanent Residence Visa

 Canadian government has around 60 immigration programs to facilitate smooth and easy immigration process.
 Immigrants can choose the process which is best suited to their skill sets.
 Some of the major programs for getting a Canada PR are as follows:

 Express Entry Program: It is the most popular immigration program for getting a Canada PR.
 On an average, application processing takes around 6 to 8 months.
 It is a point-based program.
-For to be able to apply for this program, candidate needs to score 67 points that is set as an eligibility criterion in express entry program.
-Candidates need to create an express profile and submit all their credentials.
-Based on those credentials points are awarded to the express profile of the candidate.
-Express profiles are then submitted into express pool where based on Comprehensive Ranking System (CRS) profiles are ranked.
+To be able to apply for this program, candidate needs to score 67 points that are set as an eligibility criterion in express entry program.
+Candidates need to create an expression profile and submit all their credentials.
+Based on those credentials points are awarded to the expression profile of the candidate.
+Express profiles are then submitted into the express pool where based on Comprehensive Ranking System (CRS) profiles are ranked.
 Higher ranked profiles are then given an Invitation to Apply (ITA) to apply for a permanent residence visa to the IRCC.